 -

-Full detailed list required: In the listing description sellers must provide a checklist of all the items in each Surprise Product within each Set.
-This applies to each Surprise Set, rather than a broader list across a whole show or multiple sets.
+Full detailed list required: In the listing description sellers must provide a full detailed checklist of all the items in each Surprise Product within each Set.
+This policy applies regardless of the number of items in a Set or Pull Game.
+This policy also applies to each Surprise Set, rather than a broader list across a whole show or multiple sets.
 The description of each item in the checklist must include the following details:

 - Brand/Manufacturer (where relevant)